 Creative Communications with Character & Quirk

-By this time, The Unknown Creative had delivered brand identities for the North Pennines Electric Bike Network, and niche motorcycle logistics company, Bike Sherpa.
+By this time, we had delivered brand identities for the North Pennines Electric Bike Network, and niche motorcycle logistics company, Bike Sherpa.
 The diverse, illustrative style of these two attractive brand marks was similar to the vision shared by creative minds behind LaMilo.

-The design delivered by The Unknown Creative was delightfully received, and rolled out across North West Europe.
+The design delivered was delightfully received, and rolled out across North West Europe.
 The programme, which was subsequently funded for several successful years, became a benchmark for Last Mile logistics across the continent.

 With even more impactful Transport & Logistics design added to the agency’s portfolio, it was now time to deliver another original, inspiring visual identity for TfL.